codehsbooks/apjava/Methods/string-processing.md

 ### Writing an `isPalindrome` Method

-Let's use **top-down design** and **psuedocode** to help us solve this problem.
+Let's use **top-down design** and **pseudocode** to help us solve this problem.
 In order for a String to be a palindrome, we know that it must:

 * Be the same forwards and backwards.
 * Be equal to the reversed version of the String.

-Let's write a method in psuedocode which checks for this:
+Let's write a method in pseudocode which checks for this:

 ```
 isPalindrome(String text)